 - Use things for your own purposes.
 Sometimes an item is designed specifically for a particular use but will work swimmingly for a different use.
 I have lingerie dividers on a small shelf in my pantry to corral small items like little packets of seasonings, dry soup mixes, cupcake liners, and decorative items for baking.

 - Use baskets for items that are needed frequently.
 If you have some items that you use often, corral them in baskets for a tidy, uncluttered look.
 You can pick up baskets inexpensively at any thrift store.
 Simply spray paint them all the same color for a uniform look.

 - Check out book boxes.
-I really love those heavy cardboard book boxes .
-They’re extremely sturdy and designed to stack perfectly and uniformly.
+I really love those heavy cardboard book boxes.
+They’re extremely sturdy and designed to stack perfectly.
 Since they’re cardboard, you can easily write on the outside with a Sharpie.
 You can get them at a great price on Amazon, or from your local U-haul store.

 - Be creative.
 If budget constraints mean that buying new containers for your stockpile is not in the cards, be creative.
 Use the things you have on hand.
 Give cardboard boxes new life with a little bit of pain on the front.
 Cut them down to the size that works best for your home.
 Paper grocery bags, while they can’t be used to lug heavy supplies around, can be rolled down and used to contain small supplies that would otherwise be floating loosely around your shelves.

 Step #3: Decide Where to Stash Your Stuff